dbolotov/neural_network_template/README.md

-#Neural Network Template
+##Neural Network Template

-##Intro
+###Intro
 A 3-layer neural network template for classification, implemented in MATLAB and python.

 ###Constraints
-Network is suitable for data with continuous independent variables and a dependent variable designating 2 or more classes.
+This template is suitable for data with continuous independent variables and a dependent variable designating 2 or more classes.

 Each data row must be complete (no missing values).